 Who is eligible to apply for this program?

 AFI DWW is designed specifically for women who are working in the arts and are ready to seriously pursue narrative directing.
-Applicants must have a minimum of five years experience in the arts but may not have professional credits as a narrative director.
+Applicants must have a minimum of three years experience in the arts but may not have professional credits as a narrative director (defined as a directing credit on a nationally broadcast or nationally distributed narrative non-documentary feature film or television program).
 If you have just completed film school, it is to your advantage to take some time and build work experience before applying to the program.

-What if I do not have a reel?
+What if I do not have a work sample?

-Applicants must submit one or two brief examples (narrative, experimental or documentary — 10 minutes or less) of moving image projects that they have personally directed (not co-directed) and that demonstrate individual talent, ability and potential.
+Applicants must submit one or two examples (narrative, experimental or documentary) of moving image projects that they have personally directed (not co-directed) and that demonstrate individual talent, ability and potential.
 It can be as simple as a home/consumer video camera in your backyard.

 I made a documentary that aired nationally on PBS (or was distributed nationally in theaters).
 Am I eligible to apply?